 Does this page answer your questions about Bigfork Valley Communities?

-This facility is also strong in the area of nursing, where it received a grade of B+.
-It outperformed most nursing homes in this category.
-Nursing scores are primarily tied to the nursing home's nurse staffing.
-This facility provided 0.5 hours of nursing care per resident per day.
+In addition, this facility also received favorable nursing grades this year.
+In fact, we awarded them one of our better scores in that area, with a grade of B+.
+In calculating a nursing home's nursing grade, we assess the quantity of hours nurses spend with residents and the levels of training of the nurses.
+This facility provided 0.6 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This facility performed well in this area.
 Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.
+Major falls can typically be avoided if more nurses aids and better safety protocols are in place.

 Long-term Care Quality

 The last area we scored was long-term care, in which this nursing home was awarded a B-.
 Although this proved to be its worst category score, this is still not a bad grade.
 In a long-term care setting, the facility's primary goal is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
 After assessing the quantity of care provided by aids and other staff, we next considered the facility's vaccination statistics.
 This facility vaccinated 100 percent of its residents against pneumonia, which is better than the average nursing home.
 This nursing home was able to keep its patients out of the hospital.
 Indeed, it had only 0 hospitalizations per one thousand long-term resident days, which is an impressively low figure.

 Compared to national and state averages across all facilities.